Autism and Education – Please can you help my wife and I with a problem? Thanks

 Autism and Education

-Yes I know the theme of this weeks blogging about autism seems to be education.
+Yes, I know the theme of this week’s blogging about autism seems to be education.

-So firstly a bit of background!
+So firstly, a bit of background!

-So his mother and I have suggested to the school that they keep him down a year next year so that he can cement the skills he has already learned and develop those he needs before it is time to move on to new challenges.
+So, his mother and I have suggested to the school that they keep him down a year next year so that he can cement the skills he has already learned and develop those he needs before it is time to move on to new challenges.
 He also needs to make up for lost therapy during his time in mainstream education.

-So why would we like your help.
+So why would we like your help?

 Very simple.

-It would be great if you could share your thoughts on this problem in the comments section below.
+Please share your thoughts on this problem in the comments section below.

-In particular we are interested in your views on the following questions.
+In particular, we are interested in your views on the following questions.

 c) What happened when you child transitioned out of education or to a new level such as high school or university?

-d) In general when you disagreed with the proposals of your child’s education providers how did that work out?
+d) In general, when you disagreed with the proposals of your child’s education providers, how did that work out?

 PS If you know of anyone who might be able to help with any of these questions please can you share this blog post with them.
 Thx.